Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 ## Add a control checkbox {#add-control-checkbox}

-If you want to allow labeling only after a certain condition has been set, use the `disabled` property of the [field.image-annotation](../reference/field.image-annotation.md) component.
+If you want to allow labeling only after a certain condition has been met, use the `disabled` property of the [field.image-annotation](../reference/field.image-annotation.md) component.

 In this example, a checkbox has been added so that users could label the photos where there is no product.
 Tolokers will be able to highlight products only if the **Product in the photo** option is activated.